stella-gao/deep-learning-project/install_configuration.md

 }
 '''
-python -c "from keras import backend; print backend._BACKEND"
+python -c "from keras import backend; print backend._BACKEND" ＃specify the backend to use by Keras on the command line by specifying the KERAS_BACKEND environment variable, as follows:
+KERAS_BACKEND=theano python -c "from keras import backend; print(backend._BACKEND)"

 # update python from 2.7.6 to 2.7.12
 sudo add-apt-repository ppa:fkrull/deadsnakes-python2.7